gofractally/psibase/doc/psidk/src/specifications/blockchain/smart-authorization.md

 The following is an explanation of each step in the diagram to aid understanding:

-1. Alice calls an action on an app interface.
+1. Alice calls an action on a plugin.
-2. Supervisor gives the user's configured auth app interface the opportunity to add a claim to the transaction.
+2. Supervisor gives the user's configured auth plugin the opportunity to add a claim to the transaction.
-3. Supervisor calls the app interface action
+3. Supervisor calls the plugin action
-4. If (and only if) an app interface calls a service action, then it is allowed to add a claim to the transaction.
+4. If (and only if) a plugin calls a service action, then it is allowed to add a claim to the transaction.
 5. Supervisor has accumulated all actions and claims for this transaction, so it calculates the hash of the transaction object which can be used for the generation of proofs (such as digital signatures).
-6. The user's configured auth app interface is asked to generate a proof for the claim it added.
+6. The user's configured auth plugin is asked to generate a proof for the claim it added.
-7. Each app interface that added a claim is asked for a proof of the claim.
+7. Each plugin that added a claim is asked for a proof of the claim.
 8. Supervisor has collected all claims and proofs, therefore the final transaction object is packed and submitted to the network.

 ## Conclusion